Get flags config

 -H 'x-tggl-api-key: <server api key>'

-The response is a JSON array containing all active flags.
+The response is a JSON array containing all flags.
 All inactive or archived flags are not present in the response.

 Example